Hou-Guojia/UTV/README.md

 1. This code is for the paper:

-   A novel dark channel prior guided variational framework for underwater image restoration
+   Guojia Hou, Jingming Li, Guodong Wang, Huan Yang, Baoxiang Huang, and Zhenkuan Pan, "A novel dark channel prior guided variational framework for underwater image restoration," Journal of Visual Communication and Image Representation, vol. 66,102732, 2020.

    It can only be used for non-comercial purpose.
 If you use our code, please cite the paper.